Vantasin/NextCloudAIO/README.md

 Once deployed, access **Nextcloud** using:

-- **Initialize Nextcloud AIO:** Navigate to the external proxy: `https://setup.example.com` or `http://localhost:8081`
+- **Initialize Nextcloud AIO:** Navigate to the external proxy: `https://setup.example.com`.

 	- **IMPORTANT:** Take a screenshot of the All-In-One setup passphrase!

 	- Use the passphrase to login.

-	- Use the internal proxy: `https://nextcloud.example.com` or `http://localhost:11000` to register your domain with Nextcloud AIO and for access to the Nextcloud GUI.
+	- Use the internal proxy: `https://nextcloud.example.com` to register your domain with Nextcloud AIO and for access to the Nextcloud GUI.

 	- Use the initial Nextcloud username & passowrd provided during setup to login for the first time.